Quick & Easy Spicy Crab Sushi Bake Cupcakes

 To bring these sushi bake cupcakes to life, here’s what you’ll need:

-- Sriracha or sambal for that spicy, savory flavor.
+• Sriracha or sambal for spice.

 Just mix your seafood and sauces in one bowl, then spoon it onto a layer of rice.
 I often finish mine with a swirl of sauce right before serving.
 Every bite is packed with flavor, texture, and comfort.
 It’s a dish I return to again and again—simple to make, easy to love, and endlessly customizable.